-When "FLUS" feature is supported by the AF, the AF may include the "flusId" attribute within a media component of the "medComponents" attribute to indicate that the related media of the created new Individual Application Session Context resource corresponds to a FLUS media stream.
+When "FLUS" feature is supported by the NF service consumer, the NF service consumer may include the "flusId" attribute within a media component of the "medComponents" attribute to indicate that the related media of the created new Individual Application Session Context resource corresponds to a FLUS media stream.
 Additional QoS information for the treatment of FLUS media may be provided within "desMaxLatency" attribute and/or "desMaxLoss" attribute.